8manrocks/candidates/README.md

 # Candidates

+A dashboard as an HR solution to handle candidates.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.

 ## Development server